kazewong/flowMC/joss/paper.md

 The only inputs we require from the users are the log-likelihood function, the log-prior function, and initial position of the chains.
 On top of the black-box interface, the package offers automatic tuning for the local samplers, in order to reduce the number of hyperparameters the users have to manage.

 While we provide a high-level API for most of the users, the code is also designed to be extensible.
+In particular, custom local and global sampling kernels can be integrated in the `sampler` module.
 <!-- Say something about extensibility like custom proposal -->

 # Acknowledgements